-Stuffed Butternut Squash with Couscous and Vegetables, a delicious vegetarian dish inspired by the colours of Autumn.
-A delicious dish for your Thanksgiving dinner, but also great all year around.
+Stuffed Butternut Squash with Couscous and Vegetables, a delicious and healthy vegetarian dish inspired by the colours of Fall.
+A great dish for your Thanksgiving dinner, but also fantastic all year around.
 It might be simple, but it's packed full of flavours, and can be enjoyed either as a side or a meal on its own.

 And even the taste makes us think of Fall, the delicate sweetness of the roasted butternut squash combined with the awesome fluffy texture of the couscous make a great meal that even fussy ones can't refuse.